-The answer is affirmative, the Anqi CMS fully supports the localization deployment of these Markdown-related front-end resources to avoid external dependence on CDN.This is because the design of AnQi CMS allows you to host and provide static files on the server.
+The answer is affirmative, Anqi CMS fully supports the localization deployment of these Markdown-related frontend resources to avoid external dependency on CDN.This is because the design of AnQi CMS allows you to host and provide static files on the server.

-You can directly access the CSS file link provided by CDN (for examplehttps://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css),Save the file content to local and name itgithub-markdown.min.css.
-Then, upload this file to your CMS installation directory under/public/static/css/path (ifcssFolder does not exist, you can create it manually).
+You can directly access the CSS file link provided by CDN (for examplehttps://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css),save the file content locally and name itgithub-markdown.min.css。Then, upload this file to the directory of your AnQi CMS installation/public/static/css/path ifcssThe folder does not exist, you can create it manually).

-Next, you need to edit the security CMS'sbase.htmltemplate file.
-Find the original reference CDN.<link>Label, change it to reference a local path, for example:
+Next, you need to edit the Anqi CMS).base.htmlTemplate file.
+Find the original reference CDN).<link>Label, change it to refer to the local path, for example:

 <link rel="stylesheet" href="/static/css/github-markdown.min.css" crossorigin="anonymous" />

-Please note,crossorigin="anonymous"andreferrerpolicy="no-referrer"Attributes are typically used for CORS and privacy control.
-When deploying locally, if the files are hosted on the same origin, these attributes can be omitted or adjusted according to your specific security policy.
+Please note,crossorigin="anonymous"andreferrerpolicy="no-referrer"Properties are typically used for CORS and privacy control.
+When deploying locally, if the files are hosted on the same origin, these properties can be omitted or adjusted according to your specific security policy.

-Access the CDN link of MathJax (e.g.,)https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js), download its JavaScript file, and save it astex-mml-chtml.js。Upload this file to/public/static/js/mathjax/directory (make surejsandmathjaxthe folder exists).
+Access the CDN link of MathJax (for examplehttps://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js), download its JavaScript file, and save it astex-mml-chtml.js.
+Upload this file to/public/static/js/mathjax/directory (make sure thatjsandmathjaxthe folder exists).

 <script id="MathJax-script" async src="/static/js/mathjax/tex-mml-chtml.js"></script>

-EnglishimportThe statement is directly loaded from CDN.
-After localization, the reference method in the template also needs to be adjusted accordingly:
+For Mermaid, since it is an ES module, the original document usesimportThe statement is directly loaded from CDN.
+After localization, the way of reference in the template also needs to be adjusted:

 <script type="module">